ThuverX/mysims-research/src/Files/Lua/MySims.md

             -- Set a timer.
 This is useful if a function needs firing every second, minute, day or hour.
 (It's good to check "ActivityRocketLauncher's "CreateTimer()" function for inspiration)
             -- MAKE SURE TO CREATE AN NIL OBJECT UNDER CONTRUCTION!
 Call it timer or whatever you like.
-Just don't refer to your game object!!
+Just don't refer to your GameObject!!
             TODTimerCreateRel( self.timer, days, hours, minutes, seconds ) -- Params: If you don't need to set any time units, just set it to 0.

             -- Kill Timer, otherwise it will never stop!
 D: